-- 1. To reelect the directors named in the attached proxy statement ("Proxy Statement"), each as a Class II director of the board of directors of the Company (the "Board" or the "Board of Directors"), to serve until the 2025 annual meeting of shareholders and until his successor has been duly elected and qualified, or until his office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law, 5759-1999 (the "Israel Companies Law"). - 2.
+- 1. To reelect three current directors named in the attached proxy statement ("Proxy Statement"), each as a Class II director of the board of directors of the Company (the "Board" or the "Board of Directors"), to serve until the 2025 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her office is vacated in accordance with the Company's Articles of Association or the Israel Companies Law, 5759-1999 (the "Israel Companies Law"). - 2.
 To approve an amendment to the Company's 2014 Incentive Compensation Plan to increase the number of shares available for issuance thereunder by 4,400,000 ordinary shares. - 3.
-To approve (i), subject to approval of Proposal 2, a grant of 200,000 restricted stock units to Larry Jasinski, the Company's Chief Executive Officer, and (ii) an increase in Mr. Jasinski's annual salary by four percent, effective January 1, 2022. - 4.
+To approve (i) subject to approval of Proposal 2, a grant of 200,000 restricted stock units to Larry Jasinski, the Company's Chief Executive Officer, and (ii) an increase in Mr. Jasinski's annual salary by four percent, effective January 1, 2022. - 4.
 To approve the terms of consulting services by Randel E. Richner, a member of the Board. - 5.
 To approve the reappointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as the Company's independent registered public accounting firm for the year ending December 31, 2022 and until the next annual meeting of shareholders, and to authorize the Board, upon recommendation of the audit committee, to fix the remuneration of said independent registered public accounting firm. - 6.
-To approve, on an advisory basis, the Company's executive compensation, commonly referred to as a "Say-on-Pay" vote. - 7.
-To report on the business of the Company for the year ended December 31, 2021 and review the 2021 financial statements. - 8.
-To act upon any other matters that may properly come before the Meeting or any adjournment or postponement thereof.
+To approve, on an advisory basis, the Company's executive compensation, commonly referred to as a "Say-on-Pay" vote.